 From Maria Stewart's first-of-its-kind public address in Boston in 1832 and Sojourner Truth's rousing "Ain't I a Woman?" speech at the Woman's Rights Convention in Akron, Ohio in 1851, to contemporary critical formulations such as Kimberlé Crenshaw's concept of "intersectionality" and Tricia Rose's work on structural racism, the thoughts, theories, and experiences of black women have been at the center of feminist activism and inquiry for the past two centuries.
-This coming year, 2017, marks the fortieth anniversary of The Combahee River Collective's black feminist manifesto and Barbara Smith's groundbreaking treatise "Toward a Black Feminist Criticism," as well as the thirtieth anniversary of Hortense Spillers's equally influential essay "Mama's Baby, Papa's Maybe: An American Grammar Book."
+The year 2017 marked the fortieth anniversary of The Combahee River Collective's black feminist manifesto and Barbara Smith's groundbreaking treatise "Toward a Black Feminist Criticism," as well as the thirtieth anniversary of Hortense Spillers's equally influential essay "Mama's Baby, Papa's Maybe: An American Grammar Book."
 In commemoration of these contributions and the continuing centrality of black feminist analytics, we are pleased to announce the establishment of The Black Feminist Theory Project at the Pembroke Center.

 Aneeka A. Henderson, Assistant Professor of Sexuality, Women's and Gender Studies at Amherst College

 2016-17 Inaugural Distinguished Professor in Residence

 Ann duCille, Emerita Professor of English at Wesleyan University